-If you are watching this video and you’ve never had tenants trash your house, then consider yourself lucky or consider yourself whatever you want to say.
+If you are watching this video and you’ve never had residents trash your house, then consider yourself lucky or consider yourself whatever you want to say.

-But if you are watching this video and you have had tenants trash your house, then I just wanna let you know I know the feeling.
+But if you are watching this video and you have had residents trash your house, then I just wanna let you know I know the feeling.

 Like, I know how that feels.
 It’s not good, especially if you just spent a lot of money rehabbing the house and you find out that the house is trashed.

 For me, my first experience with this was I bought a house.

 Well, everybody knows what happened in 2007, 2008.
 The market crashed and I ended up, could not sell it retail.

 So we had to stick it in a rental portfolio, put a resident in there.
 And the resident was late on rent probably three or four months in.